2024-2025 Academic Catalog » Academic Services

 Exchanges can be arranged with the following Seton Colleges:

+Study Away is a wonderful opportunity for students to gain a global perspective, strengthen their foreign language skills, and build understanding and appreciation of other cultures and locations.
 SEU encourages students to explore Study Away opportunities and provides assistance in identifying appropriate programs, applying to them, and preparing for the experience abroad.
 The University offers a wide-range of Study Away Experiences and we work closely with interested students to find the opportunity that best fits their personal and academic goals.
 Click here to learn more about Study Away opportunities at SEU.